 Note.
-Certain resident aliens who leave the United States during the year with no intent to return may owe tax under section 877.
-These resident aliens must take into account any amounts due for 2008 under section 877 when completing Form 1040-C. See Expatriation Tax in Pub.
+Certain resident aliens who leave the United States during the year with no intent to return may be subject to tax under section 877A.
+These resident aliens compute their tax using the method prescribed under section 877A when completing Form 1040-C. See chapter 4 of Pub.
 519 for more information.

-Income effectively connected with a U.S. trade or business- nonresident aliens.
+Income effectively connected with a U.S. trade or business - nonresident aliens.
 If you are a nonresident alien, the tax on your income depends on whether the income is or is not effectively connected with a U.S. trade or business.